cms-tau-pog/TauAnalysisTools/README.md

 # TauAnalysisTools

+## Anti-jet discriminator

+### Ntupliser

+1) update `samplesHandlers.py` with new samples
+2) check the local runs with:

+	python produceTauIdMVATrainingNtupleMiniAOD_cfg.py  # check only python syntax cmsRun produceTauIdMVATrainingNtupleMiniAOD_cfg.py

+The script has to be updated accordingly with sample file including the global tag.

+3) create all crab configs for submitting to GRID:

+	python TauAnalysisTools/TauAnalysisTools/test/submitTauIdMVATrainingNtupleProduction_crab3.py

+Set of configs that have to be changed are outlined in the header of the script.

+4) submit jobs executing the printed out command.
+Requires prior execution of:

+	voms-proxy-init --voms cms:/cms/dcms --valid 192:00
+	setcrab3

+In case the submition has errors a clean-up should be performed:

+	for f in *; do crab purge $f; done gfal-rm -r srm://dcache-se-cms.desy.de:8443/srm/managerv2?SFN=/pnfs/desy.de/cms/tier2/store/user/<path to skimmed samples>
+	rm -rf <crab workdir>

 ## Anti-e discriminator
 The following section explains briefly the codes and macros used for the training of the antiElectron MVA discriminator.
 This includes skimming of the ntuples, preselection, training, evaluation of the cut working points and plotting.